• Skip to primary navigation

 Victims Rights and the Victims’ Charter

 Irish and European law established minimum standards on the rights, support and protection of victims of crime and ensures that those who have fallen victim of crime are recognised and treated with respect.
-You have a right to receive proper protection, support and access to justice. the documents below set out your rights as a victim of crime and the responsibilities in ensuring those rights are protected.
+You have a right to receive proper protection, support and access to justice, including:

 Click Here.